Simonsen94/SME_Analyst/src/pages/index.md

     Welcome to the SME Analyst, where businesses unlock the power of digital strategy and web analytics to make data-driven decisions to grow revenue and profitability.
-description: I have helped some of the biggest companies and brands within pharmaceutical, telco, retail, and insurance realize their ambitious digital growth plans.
+description: I have helped some of the biggest companies and brands within the pharmaceutical, telco, retail, and insurance industries realize their ambitious digital growth plans.
 I am specialized in digital transformation consulting and in creating data-driven insights that drive change for my clients.
 Clients choose me as their transformation partner because I produce clear and measurable commercial results, and because they see that I help them improve – internally as well as externally.
 I have the expertise that they miss, help them accelerate development, quickly reach their goal, and ensure that they get the expected result once they launch.
 intro:
   blurbs:
     - image: /img/google_analytics_4.jpg